 Psi Chi, The National Psychology Honor Society

 Psi Chi is a national organization dedicated to advancing the science of Psychology.
-Benefits of membership in Psi Chi include: Official recognition of the accomplishments of the members, grants for research, national and regional conventions, and research competitions.
-Undergraduates and graduates who are interested in the study of psychology and who meet the minimum qualifications are invited to apply for membership.
-If you are interested in becoming a member of Psi Chi and meet the qualifications below, contact Dr. Victoria Kazmerski or Dr. Dawn Blasko.
+Benefits of membership in Psi Chi include: Official recognition of the members' accomplishments, grants for research, national and regional conventions, and research competitions.
+Undergraduates and graduates interested in the study of psychology and who meet the minimum qualifications are invited to apply for membership.
+If you are interested in becoming a member of Psi Chi and meet the qualifications below, contact Dr. Victoria Kazmerski.
+View Psi Chi on BehrendSync.

 Psi Chi Requirements for Membership